 Impasse on lawmaker suspension continues

-May 17, 2018-The stalemate on amending parliamentary rules of procedures continues as Nepali Congress (NC) on Wednesday reiterated its objection to the proposal of immediate suspension of lawmakers facing criminal charges.
+The stalemate on amending parliamentary rules of procedures continues as Nepali Congress (NC) on Wednesday reiterated its objection to the proposal of immediate suspension of lawmakers facing criminal charges.

 The NC had threatened to obstruct parliamentary proceedings if the rule is pushed for ratification through vote.
 Besides the NC, a few other parties, including Rastriya Janata Party-Nepal (RJP-N), too oppose this rule.